Legionella Control – What Is Legionella?

 Diseases Caused By Legionella

-‘Legionellosis diseases’ include Legionnaires’ Disease, Pontiac Fever & Lochgoilhead Fever.
-Legionnaires’ disease is the most serious that the bacteria can cause.
-The disease causes symptoms of pneumonia.
+‘Legionellosis diseases’ include: Legionnaires’ Disease, Pontiac Fever & Lochgoilhead Fever.
+Legionnaires’ disease is the most serious that the bacteria can cause, creating pneumonia symptoms.

 Where Does Legionella Come From?

 While Legionella bacteria occur naturally, they seldom form significant colonies.
 Artificial water systems typically offer a warmer and more favourable environment for legionella to multiply.
 Without a testing and control or cleaning regime in place, legionella colonies in hot or cold-water systems easily thrive.